Obsidian-TTRPG-Community/The-Tavern/00-Behind-The-Bar/03-Contributing/03-Contributing.md

     - and to group similar things in a folder together (all the notes on Alexandrian articles in [[20-Bathroom-Library]] are shown together in the file explorer)
 - I don't have hard rules on how prefixes need to be determined, just guidelines
 - If it's more important that the 'type' of content be known, make that the prefix (i.e. [[Campaign--Eternal-Lies]]).
-- If it's more important who the author or organization be associated with the content, especially for sake of grouping files, use that as the prefix ([[Alexandrian--Three-Clue-Rule]] or [[Harper--Lady-Blackbird]])
+- If it's more important that the author or organization be associated with the content, especially for sake of grouping files, use that as the prefix ([[Alexandrian--Three-Clue-Rule]] or [[Harper--Lady-Blackbird]])
-- No dupe filenames if you can help it.
+- No dupe filenames if you can at all help it.
 - In the case of date-based notes (like quests for the [[30-Quest-Board]]), you may use the date in `YYYY-MM-DD` format as the prefix.

 #### Frontmatter